openequella/openequella.github.io/guides/SearchingUserGuide.md

 From the Manage resources results pages, the following additional filter options are available:
 * Filter by owner – click to display the Select owner to filter by and search for and select the required user.
 See Filter by owner on page 30 for more information.
 Select the Show items with no owner checkbox to display resources where no owner is recorded.
 * Filter by status – select from All statuses, Draft, Live, Rejected, Moderating, Archived, Suspended, Deleted or Review.
 Select the Only show items in moderation checkbox to display the resources that are currently in moderation in a workflow.
 * Filter by purchased – select the Only show purchased resources to view resources that have been purchased from other institutions.
-This is only relevant when your institution has the EQUELLA Content Exchange in use.
+This is only relevant when your institution has the openEQUELLA Content Exchange in use.
 * Filter by subscription end date – Select a condition from the drop-down (e.g. on) then select a date to display the matching subscription resources.
-This is only relevant when your institution has the EQUELLA Content Exchange in use.
+This is only relevant when your institution has the openEQUELLA Content Exchange in use.

 ## Manage activations